SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-removal-of-deprecated-jwt-login-mode.md

 2. Verify if any tenant has configured the tenant options with the category `token.publicKey`.

 If the `authenticationProvider` configuration or a tenant option with the `token.publicKey` category exists it may indicate that a deprecated JWT is or was used in the past.
-In that case, check whether external services do not use this type of authentication.
+In this case, check that external services do not use this type of authentication.
 Please note that all usages of the deprecated JWT can be replaced with the currently supported authentication login method using [SSO](/authentication/sso/) or [authentication with external tokens](/authentication/basic-settings/#token-generation-with-oai-secure).